 I’ve found that there is a few key items I get significant use out of, and everything else probably isn’t all that important to have.

 In this article I’m going to reveal the best volleyball equipment that real volleyballers actually use on a regular basis.

 I’m also going to describe the exact type of player (age, position, skill level, etc) that is an ideal fit for each piece of gear, so if you’re shopping for someone else, you can get them something really practical that they’ll actually use!

-The Mikasa heavyweight volleyball is a setter’s best friend.
-Being 75% heavier than a regular volleyball, it helps players develop strong hands, wrists, and fingers.
+The Mikasa heavyweight volleyball, 75% heavier than standard ones, strengthens setters’ hands, wrists, and fingers.

 Use A Weighted Setter Ball For Developing Specific Strength

 This is one of my all time favorite pieces of volleyball equipment, and I’m not even a setter!

 A setter ball is identical to a regular volleyball, but almost twice as heavy.